LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 • Thinking tokens are billed at the same rate as Output tokens

-Summary: Quick Reference for API Parameters
+Summary: API Parameter Quick Reference

 Generation control parameters

-Parameter Function Recommended setting
+Parameter Function Recommended settings

-temperature Controls the sharpness of probability distribution Code generation: 0–0.3 / Conversation: 0.5–0.7 / Creative writing: 0.8–1.0
+temperature Controls sharpness of probability distribution Code generation: 0–0.3 / Conversation: 0.5–0.7 / Creative writing: 0.8–1.0

-top_k Narrows to top k candidates Usually fine to leave unspecified
+top_k Narrows candidates to top k Usually fine to leave unspecified

 top_p Narrows candidates by cumulative probability 0.9 is a common starting point